coding-blocks/Hacktoberfest-2018/Student/Samyak Jain.md

 ### About Me

 Senior Coordinator at #include Techno-learning club, working with a team of 40 technophiles.
-Tech Enthusiast, passion towards coding and solve real world problems.
+Tech Enthusiast, passion towards coding and love to solve real world problems.
 Skilled in Python, SQL with a keen interest in Data Science.

 ----